 3. Not developing an entrepreneurial mindset

 Most people go into freelancing with the mindset of an employee.
-You are your own boss.
-That means you are on your own.
+Big mistake!
+Yes, you are the boss.
+Don’t forget that you are on your own.
 You must be responsible for your work.
 Be responsible for your clients.
 Don’t over promise and under deliver.
 That is the road to disaster.
 Not only will you lose the client.
-You will also lose any future clients, bad news spreads fast.
+Bad news spreads fast.
+You will also lose any future clients.
 Market yourself on your initiative.

 4. Not studying the Legal side of things